jgscott/talks/md/org_methods.md

 The archetypal "motivating example" section of a talk has three sub-parts.

 First, explain the scientific problem and the data set.
-Ideally you can do this in no more than 2-3 slides -- on occassion maybe more, but only if the problem is really complicated _and_ those complications are essential for understanding what comes next.
-(Remember, keep it simple.)
-For example, one slide might describe the scientific problem (text or pictures.
-A second slide might provide some key facts about your data set.
-(This would be a reasonable a reasonable use of a bulleted list, so that people can read some facts about it as they listen to you describe stuff.)
-Then a third slide might be a picture of the data.
-You might not need all three.
+Ideally you can do this in no more than one or two slides.
+This would be a reasonable a reasonable use of a bulleted list, so that people can read some key facts about the problem/data as they listen to you describe stuff.
+Even better, you might be a picture of the data with those key facts listed beside it or underneath it.
+On occassion you might need more slides than this, but only if the problem is really complicated _and_ those complications are essential for understanding what comes next.
+The key thing is to convey a broadly accessible summary of the problem.
+Make it interesting, but keep it simple.

 Second, you should show the results from applying an off-the-shelf, existing method to this data.
 If you can do this in one picture, great.
 This is your "straw man": the thing your method should beat.

-In this context, you can also briefly mention other existing methods that might be appropriate for your problem, other than the one you've shown.
-But this is mainly to telegraph to people that you've done your work.
-You should explain that comprehensive benchmarks are the paper, and that your choice of Existing Method X on your motivating example is only intended to be illustrative.

 Third and finally, you should explain what's wrong/suboptimal with the off-the-shelf method.
 This tells the audience why they should pay attention when you introduce your new method.
 Again, try to do this in one slide at most.

+Optionally, you can also _briefly_ mention other existing methods that might be appropriate for your motivating example, other than the one you've shown.
+But this is mainly to telegraph to people that you've done your scholarly homework -- which is especially important if the people who invented those other methods are likely to be in the audience.
+For example, you might briefly show a slide with lots of other methods listed, and say something like: "I know there are a lot of other methods you might use on this example.
+I've listed several of them up here, and we discuss all these in considerable detail in the paper.
+But I'm focusing on (insert straw man here) for illustrative purposes only."

 ### "I can't think of a motivating example where I can show all three of those things."